marijnh/Eloquent-JavaScript/16_game.md

 };
 ```

 The method is passed a time step and a data structure that tells it which keys are being held down.
 The first thing it does is call the `update` method on all actors, producing an array of updated actors.
-The actors also get the time step, the keys, and the state, so that they can base their update on those.
+The actors also get the time step, the keys, and the state so that they can base their update on those.
 Only the player will actually read keys, since that's the only actor that's controlled by the keyboard.

 If the game is already over, no further processing has to be done (the game can't be won after being lost, or vice versa).
 Otherwise, the method tests whether the player is touching background lava.
 If so, the game is lost and we're done.
 Finally, if the game really is still going on, it sees whether any other actors overlap the player.

 Overlap between actors is detected with the `overlap` function.
-It takes two actor objects and returns true when they touch—which is the case when they overlap both along the x-axis and along the y-axis.
+It takes two actor objects and returns `true` when they touch—which is the case when they overlap both along the x-axis and along the y-axis.

 ```{includeCode: true}
 function overlap(actor1, actor2) {